x3dom/x3dom/tutorials/styling.markdown

 Basic styling
 -------------

 In the initial example above, we created the scene using the `x3d` tag initializing it with `width` and `height` attributes.
-In order to take advantage of CSS, we can use a CSS rule to set height and with in the visual layer.
+In order to take advantage of CSS, we can use a CSS rule to set height and width in the visual layer.

-The following CSS rules, added to the `head` of the HTML document element will resize the scene to 50% hight and with of the parent element - in this case the `body` element.
+The following CSS rules, added to the `head` of the HTML document element will resize the scene to 50% height and with of the parent element - in this case the `body` element.
 In order to make this work with IDs, we need to add the `id` attribute to the `x3d`:

     <head>
       <style>